The Brontë Sisters and Brontë School House

 In 1833 the need for larger premises resulted in the Clergy Daughters’ School being relocated to purpose-built premises in Casterton on a two acre plot of land which provided plenty of space for gardens and a playground; a chapel was also built at the bottom of the garden to enable regular, easy church attendance.

 After the school was moved to Casterton, the left-hand wing of the building was converted to a bobbin-mill (Lancashire Textile Mill 1150) where wooden reels were made out of the alders which grew around Cowan Bridge.
-Some time between 1835 & 1844 there was a fire in the bobbin mill and the left-hand wing of the building was subsequently demolished.
+In the early hours of Tuesday morning 6th March 1838, however, there was a fire in the bobbin mill which destroyed the left-hand wing of the building and it was only down to the early discovery of the fire and the subsequent efforts of the mill workers and neighbours that the whole of the clergy daughters school was not lost to the fire.

 In 1843 The property was divided into five tenements.